Teddies1/SC1015-Data-Science-Project/README.md

 Machine Learning:

 For our machine learning part, we used a variety of models, from Linear regression, Support Vector machines, neural network, and XGBoost.
-Using a 80-20 train test aplit, we trained on each of these models, and found that the XGBoost achieved the lowest training error while the neural netrowk overiftted the least.
+Using a 80-20 train test aplit, we trained on each of these models, and found that the XGBoost achieved the lowest training error while the neural netrowk overfitted the least.
 Similarly, we found that in general our prediction models had not done very well in predicting the departure delays.

 References: